 Join Us

-We’ve raised $18,500 of our $25K budget.
-Now we need your help to get us across the finish line.
+We’ve raised $18,500 to date, which paid our cast and crew fair wages (and rented a second awesome camera).
+Now we need your help to get us across the $8K finish line.

 Throughout 2026, we're hosting private screenings and events to complete post-production and launch our festival campaign.
 Every contribution helps us finish the film and develop the feature package.